Clanton, Alabama: Government

 Billy Joe Driver served as mayor for more than 35 years, from 1984 until July 9, 2020, when he died from COVID-19.
 He was 84 years old.
 He had planned to retire in January 2021.

 Education

-The Chilton County School System provides public education for Clanton.
+The Chilton County School District provides public education for Clanton.
 Students in Clanton may attend any public school in Chilton County.
 Schools include: